Skip to main content

 What is Organizational Leadership?

 The company CEO, army general, political party leader, school superintendent, department head, team coach — these are but a few examples representing one of the fundamental components of organizational leadership.
-Inside of every organization, there must be a person responsible for directing or guiding the group.

-According to the National Center for Education Statistics (NCES), organizational leadership "focuses on leadership skills that can be applied to a business, government, non-profit or educational setting."
-But what distinguishes an organizational leader (OL) from, say, a functional manager or an executive with other leadership qualities?
+According to the National Center for Education Statistics (NCES), organizational leadership "focuses on leadership skills that can be applied to a business, government, nonprofit or educational setting."

 Organizational leadership, then, is a management approach in which leaders help set strategic goals for the organization while motivating individuals within the group to successfully carry out assignments in service to those goals.

-What are Examples of Organizational Leadership Skills?
+What Are Examples of Organizational Leadership Skills?

 It’s one thing to learn about a subject.
-But can the essential skills and mindsets of organizational leadership be learned?
-According to Ellington, these include a variety of soft skills, such as:
+But what essential skills and mindsets serve as the backbone of organizational leadership?

 • Communicating (especially listening) effectively